Steve McQueen: 1970s

-In 1971, McQueen starred in the poorly received auto-racing drama Le Mans, followed by Junior Bonner in 1972, a story of an aging rodeo rider.
-He worked for director Sam Peckinpah again with the leading role in The Getaway, where he met future wife Ali MacGraw.
-He followed this with a physically demanding role as a Devil's Island prisoner in 1973's Papillon, featuring Dustin Hoffman as his character's tragic sidekick.
+In 1971, McQueen starred in the auto-racing drama Le Mans, which received mixed reviews, followed by Junior Bonner in 1972, a story about an aging rodeo rider.
+He collaborated once again with director Sam Peckinpah in The Getaway, where he met his future wife Ali MacGraw.
+McQueen then took on a physically demanding role as a prisoner on Devil's Island in the 1973 film Papillon, alongside Dustin Hoffman as his character's tragic companion.
+By the time of The Getaway, McQueen was the world's highest-paid actor.

-In 1973, The Rolling Stones referred to McQueen in the song "Star Star" from the album Goats Head Soup for which an amused McQueen reportedly gave personal permission.
-The lines were "Star fucker, star fucker, star fucker, star fucker, star / Yes you are, yes you are, yes you are / Yeah, Ali MacGraw got mad with you / For givin' head to Steve McQueen."
+In 1974, with Paul Newman, McQueen co-led John Guillermin's disaster film, The Towering Inferno.
+McQueen played a fire chief assigned to stop a fire in a skyscraper.
+He was originally asked to play the architect who is the other hero of the story, but he requested to play the fire chief, thinking the part was "showier".
+The role of the architect went to Newman, a part that had more lines, hence McQueen requested more dialogue to even it out.
+McQueen was paid $1,000,000 plus a percentage of the gross, and he insisted on doing his own stunts.
+The film was a success, and its North American gross was $55,000,000.

-By the time of The Getaway, McQueen was the world's highest-paid actor, but after 1974's The Towering Inferno, starring with his long-time professional rival Paul Newman and reuniting him with Dunaway, became a tremendous box-office success, McQueen all but disappeared from the public eye, to focus on motorcycle racing and traveling around the country in a motor home and on his vintage Indian motorcycles.
-He did not return to acting until 1978 with An Enemy of the People, playing against type as a bearded, bespectacled 19th-century doctor in this adaptation of a Henrik Ibsen play.
-The film was never properly released theatrically, but has appeared occasionally on PBS.
+After that, McQueen disappeared from the public eye to focus on motorcycle racing, traveling around the country in a motor home and on his vintage Indian motorcycles.
+He did not return to acting until 1978 with An Enemy of the People, playing against type as a bearded, bespectacled 19th-century doctor in this adaptation of the Henrik Ibsen play.
+The film was never properly released theatrically, but it has appeared occasionally on PBS.

-His last two films were loosely based on true stories: Tom Horn, a Western adventure about a former Army scout-turned professional gunman who worked for the big cattle ranchers hunting down rustlers, and later hanged for murder in the shooting death of a sheepherder, and The Hunter, an urban action movie about a modern-day bounty hunter, both released in 1980.
+McQueen's final two films, both released in 1980, were loosely based on true stories: Tom Horn, a Western adventure about a former Army scout turned professional gunman who works for big cattle ranchers hunting down rustlers, and later hanged for murder in the shooting death of a sheepherder; and The Hunter, an urban action movie about a modern-day bounty hunter.